 Partnering with City of San Diego

 The San Vicente Dam and Reservoir are owned and operated by the City of San Diego.
 The Water Authority completed raising the San Vicente Dam in 2014, and now owns the additional storage capacity in the expanded reservoir.
 The two parties prepared a joint Preliminary Application Document (PAD) and a Notice of Intent for submission to the Federal Energy Regulatory Commission (FERC), the agency responsible for approval of all energy generation projects on July 28, 2015.
 The PAD outlines the plan for implementing the project, identifies what environmental resource studies are needed, and is a precursor to submitting a formal FERC license application.
+Other activities underway include the procurement of professional services for an Owners' Advisor.
+The Owners' Advisor would assist the Water Authority and City and perform additional analysis and recommend a business model for delivering the project.
+The Water Authority and the City would develop the project as joint partners.

 Future Development Milestones